experiment-station/beecast/README.md

 - Radix Themes for the UI.
 - Supabase Auth for user authentication.
 - Supabase Database for the database.
-- Spotify API for fetching user data, Open Podcast Index for podcast matching.
+- Spotify API for fetching user data, Podcast Index for podcast cataloging.
 - Deepgram's SDK for transcription, OpenAI SDK for summarization.

 ## Team